guilhemmarchand/telegraf-kafka/docs/ootb_alerting.rst

 By default, objects are discovered every 4 hours looking at metrics available for the last 4 hours.

-This means that is the object has been still generated metrics to Splunk, it will be re-created automatically by the workflow.
+This means that if the object has been still generated metrics to Splunk, it will be re-created automatically by the workflow.

 To avoid having to re-delete the same object again, you should wait 4 hours minimum before purging the object that was decommissioned.